Skip to content

 Info

-Note that this behavior (customization of the message and failing of the check within the VCS), is only applicable when runs do not take place within Spacelift.
+This behavior (customization of the message and failing of the check within the VCS), is only applicable when runs do not take place within Spacelift.

-It's important to note that for this policy, you will need to provide a mock, non-existent version for proposed runs.
+For this policy, you will need to provide a mock, non-existent version for proposed runs.
 This precaution has been taken to ensure that pull requests do not encounter check failures due to the existence of versions that are already in use.

 1